brainrake/lifty/post.md

 ## Directional Controller

-We can now model a more advanced controller.
-Here's how it works:
+We will now model a more advanced controller:
 - two call buttons on each floor, one for going up and one for going down
 - the controller remembers call button presses until they are serviced
 - each lift remembers selected destinations